 Janani Vijayaraghavan and colleagues argue that agency and health are intimately connected; achieving best health outcomes for adolescents will require strengthening their agency

-Strengthening Health Outcomes for Women and Children's Health (SHOW) - An Interactive Session of Sharing on Plan International's Gender Transformative Project
+Strengthening Health Outcomes for Women and Children's Health (SHOW) - An Interactive Session Showcasing Plan International's Project

 Watch the presentation